Hart-Joseph/Terminal-Game/README.txt

 This is a terminal game to be run in python3.
 It asks questions to evaluate readiness for the NCLEX exam to become an RN.
+To run the program, clone the repository, navigate to the directory in your terminal and execute the command: python3 script.py